 “While I have had the pleasure to hear my music performed by many of the leading orchestras in America and abroad, it is always a particular delight to hear it performed by our talented Ann Arbor Symphony Orchestra.”
-Michael Daugherty, Grammy Award-nominated composer, one of the most performed and commissioned American composers of his generation
+Michael Daugherty, Grammy Award winning composer, one of the most performed and commissioned American composers of his generation

-We are proud to share the Music on the radio to our listeners through a live broadcast of the concert on WKAR radio (90.5FM) and via delayed broadcast the following week on WKAR and WRCJ (90.9 FM).
+We are proud to share the Music on the radio to our listeners through broadcasts of the concert on WRCJ (90.9 FM) and WKAR (90.5FM .)
 You can enjoy the quality concerts by your A2SO from your home or in your car.

-AnnArbor.com describes the recording as “startlingly wonderful,” and praises Fetler’s “evocative lyricism…in music that is itself protean in color, style, and mood.”
+Mlive.com describes the recording as “startlingly wonderful,” and praises Fetler’s “evocative lyricism…in music that is itself protean in color, style, and mood.”